Home > Pregnancy > Baby Development > 36 Weeks Pregnant

 Some babies need a little help to be born.
 Forceps or ventouse may be used during the birth if your baby gets into a difficult position, shows signs of distress, or if you and your baby get very tired.

 Both can be used to help pull the baby out as you push.
 If they’re used, you will have to lie on the bed with your feet in stirrups.
-A cut may be made to your perineum (episiotomy, see Episiotomies explained ), which makes more room for the doctor to work and for the baby to come out.
+A cut may be made to your perineum (called an episiotomy) which makes more room for the doctor to work and for the baby to come out.
 The forceps or ventouse are fitted, then with each contraction, while you push the baby out, the doctor will pull gently and steadily to help the baby progress.
 Your baby may have marks from the assisted, (sometimes called instrumental), delivery but these fade over the first days.

 You may have stitches and bruising after an assisted delivery.
 Take things easy and ask your midwife for painkillers if you need them.